McClure steps back at 500 Startups after internal sexual misconduct investigation

 I am sorry.

-While Sacca has stepped away from investment, his former partner, Matt Mazzeo had jumped over to Binary Capital and had been planning to join the firm as a partner before allegations there unraveled the firm.
+While Sacca has stepped away from investment, his former partner, Matt Mazzeo, had jumped over to Binary Capital and had been planning to join the firm as a partner before allegations there unraveled the firm.

 Meanwhile, here’s the statement from 500 Startups’ new chief executive, Christine Tsai, about the changes there: